methylDragon/coding-notes/CMake/01 CMake - Basics and Scripting.md

 Also note, **this tutorial will not serve to be an exhaustive guide on everything CMake**, but is designed to be just enough to get you up to speed and able to work somewhat effectively on projects.

+Additionally, since CMake is mostly used with C or C++, this tutorial will focus on use of CMake with those languages.

 **In this section, we'll go through some concepts, the command line interface, and scripting basics.**